 Babbel’s native language focus creates what they believe to be a more efficient language learning process.
-Any type of overlap vocabulary of the two languages will be skipped.
+Any overlap vocabulary of the two languages will be skipped.
 And grammar lessons will be arranged in a way that makes sense to the user’s native language.

 Similar to Duolingo, Babbel believes that context is crucial for a beginner to learn a new language.
 Babel’s teaching methodology is based on the context of cognitive psychology.
 In essence, Babbel is looking to translate the user’s short-term memorization of language into long-term foundational knowledge.
 To accomplish this, Babbel uses six memory stages of spaced repetition.
 The company shifts new vocabulary through unique patterns for the brain to optimally save new learning.

 Sticking with its authentic human-centric nature, Babbel uses real human voices with native accents in their lessons.
-The type of Natural Language Processing device in lesson interaction is the difference to competitors.
+The type of Natural Language Processing device in lesson interaction is different from competitors.
 Babbel also has its speech recognition tool.
 This way, the user has a way to test the accuracy of their pronunciations.

 Now that you’ve read through the nitty-gritty, you are wondering who we recommend to use as a platform.
 Like so many other things in life, this is not a black or white topic.
 Our answer for who the winner is depends on who the user is.

-If an affordable product is very important for the user, then the user has chosen the right platforms to explore.
+If an affordable product is essential for the user, then the user has chosen the right platforms to explore.
 Rosetta Stone is way more expensive than either of these websites.
 We will explore some other use cases below to determine what platform makes the most sense for a given user.

 For Travellers to Asia

 Are you looking to travel to Asia and want to learn a native language?
 If this is the case, Duolingo is almost certainly a better option.
 Babbel only offers one Asian language (Indonesian), while Duolingo offers enough for you to be fluent in traveling throughout Asia.
 Duolingo is also free, which would give it another advantage over Babbel.